nucleoType98/Crypto-Viper/README.md

 ## Compatibility

-* Developed and tested on Linux Mint OS, with potential compatibility issues on other platforms like Windows and macOS due to dependencies.
+* Developed and tested on Linux x86_64 OS.

 ## Compiler
 * Developed using g++20 compiler.